Svetlana Kuznetsova: 2005: Out of the top 10

 Kuznetsova began the year by reaching the quarterfinals of the Australian Open, losing to fourth seed Sharapova in three sets.
 Kuznetsova teamed with Australian Alicia Molik to win her first Grand Slam doubles title, defeating Davenport and Corina Morariu.
-In the first round she received a bye at the Toray Pan Pacific Open and was defeated by runner-up Lindsay Davenport in the semifinal.
+In the first round she received a bye at the Pan Pacific Open and was defeated by runner-up Lindsay Davenport in the semifinal.
 Kuznetsova did not reach any finals during the spring hard-court season, with defeats including one to No. 97 Sania Mirza in the first round at Dubai.
-She received a first-round bye at the Pacific Life Open and reached the quarterfinal before losing to Elena Dementieva.
+She received a first-round bye at the Indian Wells Open and reached the quarterfinal before losing to Elena Dementieva.
 She joined the next event, the NASDAQ-100 Open in Miami, and progressed to the fourth round after receiving a bye in the first round.
 There she was defeated by Ana Ivanovic.

 She made her first final of the year at the J&S Cup in Warsaw, defeating former world No. 1 Clijsters in the semifinals.
 In the final, Kuznetsova lost to Henin.
 At the French Open, Kuznetsova lost again to eventual champion Henin in a tightly contested fourth round match, having wasted a match point in the third set.
 At Wimbledon, Kuznetsova reached the quarterfinals for the second time before losing to top seed Davenport.
 She teamed up with Mauresmo to reach her sixth Grand Slam doubles final but suffered a heavy defeat by Cara Black and Liezel Huber.

 At the US Open, she lost to No. 97 Ekaterina Bychkova in the first round, becoming the first female defending US Open champion to lose in the first round.
 This defeat dropped her out of the top ten.
 She defeated Zvonareva in the quarterfinal of the Kremlin Cup but was beaten by Francesca Schiavone in the semifinal.
 At the Zurich Open, Kuznetsova lost in the first round to the unseeded Nathalie Dechy.
 She finished the year ranked world No. 18.